Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Results

-{of $w_\mathrm{a}$ = 30 $\mathrm{\mu}$m is present in the RF electrode, see figure \ref{fig:single_hole_electrode_configuration}(a), the radial electric field $\mathrm{E_\mathrm{rf,r}}$ is shifted in x-y plane as illustrated in figure \ref{fig:compare_minimum_Erf_single_hole}(b).
+{with a size of $w_\mathrm{a}$ = 30 $\mathrm{\mu}$m is present in the RF electrode, see figure \ref{fig:single_hole_electrode_configuration}(a), the radial electric field $\mathrm{E_\mathrm{rf,r}}$ is shifted in x-y plane as illustrated in figure \ref{fig:compare_minimum_Erf_single_hole}(b).
 The radial field $E_\mathrm{rf,r}$ minimum is displaced by 320 nm from the target ion position in y-direction and 30 nm in x-direction.}

 Figure \ref{fig:compare_minimum_Erf_single_hole}(c) provides a summary of the $E_\mathrm{rf,r}$ minimum displacements in both x and y-directions for an aperture in the RF electrode, the center DC electrode, and the outer DC electrode.
 When the aperture is in the outer DC electrode, the $E_\mathrm{rf,r}$ minimum experiences a less significant displacement compared to the RF or the center DC electrode.
 When an aperture is located in the RF electrode, the $E_\mathrm{rf,r}$ minimum mainly shifts in positive y-direction.
 In contrast, when the aperture is placed in the center DC electrode, the displacement reverses its direction, and the shift in x-direction becomes more prominent.